ricsanfre/pi-cluster/docs/_docs/databases.md

    {{site.data.alerts.note}}

-   The `mongodb-agent` serves Prometheus metrics over **HTTPS** by default, using operator-managed internal certificates.
-Set `scheme: https` and `insecureSkipVerify: true` unless you configure a custom TLS certificate via `spec.prometheus.tlsSecretKeyRef`.
+   The `mongodb-agent` serves Prometheus metrics over **HTTP** with Basic Auth.
+TLS can be enabled on the metrics endpoint via `spec.prometheus.tlsSecretKeyRef` if needed; in that case add `scheme: https` and configure `tlsConfig` accordingly.

    {{site.data.alerts.end}}